Playing and Living • Beyond the Notes

 Perhaps we need to stop and consider whether we are truly content with the path we are on, and learn to quickly spot those moments where we might have allowed ourselves to lose our balance.

-Q1: How would the quality of your actions change if you were more famous?
+• How would the quality of my actions change if I became famous?